 Most readers coming to Carter’s short story will be at least somewhat familiar with Goethe’s original, though it stands alone.
 This is a prospective retelling, though familiarity with Goethe’s ballad illuminates Carter’s feminist take.

 I came to Carter’s “Erl-King” expecting she’d do more with the misty, windy environment, but she does much more with the autumn leaves.
 I thought there’d be a horse but there isn’t.
-Familiar with many of Carter’s other works, I thought the story might be about the Erl-King’s daughters, but my expectations were wrong.
+Familiar with many of Carter’s other works, I thought the story might be about the Erl-King’s daughters, but again my expectations were wrong.

 I own an out-of-print copy of the collected short stories of Angela Carter and I think the image on this 1996 cover might depict “The Erl-King”.
 The character manifests a 1990s version of femme-androgyny.
 They are crowned like royalty.
 There’s a forest in the background, and the character becomes one with the dropped foliage in the foreground.
 This character is part human, part forest; betwixt female and male; neither real nor unreal (like any fear); both powerful and vulnerably lying back; unmistakably inviting our gaze.